 Difficulty Rating – 5/10

-The path begins at the end of the car park and is well signed.
-Just incase you miss it though, head right at the fork.
+The path begins at the end of the car park, marked by a sign post.
+Just in case you miss it though, head right at the fork.
 The other path will take you on a forest walk.
 For the first wee while, it’s a nice leisurely stroll with not much of an incline.
 When you get to a gate and ruins of a stone house, it gets a little steeper.
 I might be wrong but I think the ruins might be from the scientific experiment!
 Possibly dating further back!
 Once you pass that, and the route gets moderately intense, you’ll notice a few cairns along the way as well.

 It won’t take long to reach the first of the false summits.
 Don’t let it de-motivate you, just keep pushing!
 At this false summit, the path leads right and all of a sudden stops near one of those cairns.
 My advice would be to head left on to the grass, the boulder field is ridiculous.
 Don’t get me wrong, you’ll still have to cross boulders but just not as many.
 There’s no right or wrong way to complete the final mile, just head straight for the top.
 Remember to watch where you’re stepping.
 It took us an hour to get over the boulder field, but we reached the summit eventually.